kkemple/scienceandmathematics.com/src/content/posts/information-theoretic-constraints-on-sociotechnical-systems.md

 The same study identified a second temporal structure: intonation units occurring at 0.6 Hz, approximately one unit every 1.6 seconds.
 These units show consistent acoustic patterns—reset and declination in pitch and intensity, acceleration-deceleration dynamics—independent of syllable-level timing.
 The intonation unit rate explains only 0.8% of variance in syllable rate, suggesting hierarchical structure where mechanical constraints govern syllable production while cognitive constraints govern information chunking into larger units.
 The 1.6-second interval aligns with working memory timescales and may represent the natural "chunk size" for information packaging in human communication.

 The key insight reverses conventional understanding.
-The bottleneck isn't computational capacity.
-It's the physical actuator—tissue viscosity limits how fast we can move our mouths.
+The bottleneck is the physical actuator—tissue viscosity limits how fast we can move our mouths.

 ## Biological Maintenance Overhead